isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

   </li>
 <li>
     <input type="checkbox" id="accordion7">
-    <label for="accordion7"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">How long does this campaign run for? </span></label>
+    <label for="accordion7"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">**How long does the CDC Vouchers 2021 and 2022 campaign run for? </span></label>
     <div>
- 			<p>The CDC Voucher Scheme will be valid from 13 December 2021 to 31 December 2022.
-Vouchers can be claimed or spent at participating heartland merchants and hawkers anytime within this period.</p>
+ 			<p>The CDC Voucher Scheme 2021 and 2022 will be valid until 31 December 2022.
+Vouchers can be claimed or spent at participating heartland merchants and hawkers anytime within this period.
+More details on the upcoming tranches will be announced in due course.</p>
 	</div>
   </li>
 </ul>